Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Conclusions

 \section{Conclusions}

-We have presented hydrodynamic simulations of a sun-like star over multiple tidal encounters with an SMBH, and provided observational implications.
-The star will be significantly reshaped at each pericenter passage due to both mass loss and tidal heating, becoming more vulnerable in subsequent encounters.
-Consequently the star is doomed to a full disruption after producing a (potentially) large number of weak flares, followed by a couple of luminous flares with an exponential increase in brightness.
-Stars with different initial density structure (e.g., evolved stars with a massive core) may follow distinct evolution tracks, which needs to be quantified in future numerical studies.
+We have presented hydrodynamic simulations of a sun-like star over multiple tidal encounters with an SMBH and provided observational implications.
+The star will be significantly reshaped at each pericenter passage, due to both mass loss and tidal heating, becoming more vulnerable in subsequent encounters.
+Consequently, the star is doomed to a full disruption after producing a (potentially) large number of weak flares, followed by a couple of luminous flares with an exponential increase in brightness.
+Stars with a different initial density structure (e.g., evolved stars with a massive core) may follow distinct evolution tracks, which needs to be quantified in future numerical studies.

 We confirm the correlation between $\Delta M/M_*$ and $\xJLS$ (a function of $\rhocrhobar$ and $\beta$) for main-sequence stars also applies for strongly perturbed stars surviving multiple tidal encounters.
-This degeneracy adds up to the difficulty of distinguishing full TDEs on the star's first tidal encounter from the last dance after a series of weaker encounters, possibly limiting our ability of inferring the stellar properties using the light curve information of a single flare.
+This degeneracy adds to the difficulty of distinguishing full TDEs on the star's first tidal encounter from the last dance after a series of weaker encounters, possibly limiting our ability to infer the stellar properties using the light-curve information of a single flare.

-Repeating flares from weaker encounters can be systematically missed due to the limited instrumental sensitivity and the survey span (below the recurrence time).
-Rubin provides the chance to explore the faint end of the luminosity function of TDEs and the event rates of repeaters, which opens up a unique window for probing the dynamics in the vicinity of SMBHs.
+Repeating flares from weaker encounters can be systematically missed due to the limited instrumental sensitivity and survey span (below the recurrence time).
+Rubin provides the chance to explore the faint end of the luminosity function of TDEs and the event rates of repeaters, opening up a unique window for probing the dynamics in the vicinity of SMBHs.

+We thank the anonymous referee for constructive comments and suggestions that helped to improve the manuscript.
+We thank Katie~Auchettl, Brenna~Mockler, Ryan~Foley, Adam~Miller, and Meng~Sun for useful discussions.
+We are particularly grateful to James~Guillochon and Jamie~Law-Smith for previous collaborations and guidance with the numerical setup.
+We thank the Heising-Simons Foundation, NSF (AST-2150255 and AST-2307710), Swift (80NSSC21K1409, 80NSSC19K1391) and Chandra (22-0142) for support.
+The ZTF forced-photometry service was funded under the Heising-Simons Foundation grant \#12540303 (PI: Graham).

-\software{\flash\ \citep{Fryxell_FLASH_2000}, \mesa\ \citep{Paxton_mesa_2011}, \texttt{yt} \citep{yt_2011}}
+\software{\flash\ \citep{Fryxell_FLASH_2000}, \mesa\ \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023}, \texttt{yt} \citep{yt_2011}}